-This PDS is a summary of the Policy terms and conditions for Life cover (including Terminal Illness) and TPD cover that apply to Permanent Employees of TAL or their beneficiaries in the event of a claim.
+This PDS is a summary of the Policy terms and conditions for Life cover (including Terminal Illness) and TPD cover that apply to eligible Permanent Employees of TAL or their beneficiaries in the event of a claim.

-The terms and conditions of the Policy prevail over any inconsistent information in this PDS.
+The terms and conditions of the Policy will prevail if there is any inconsistency between the Policy and the information about the Plan as described in this PDS.

-Insurance benefits will only become payable if the Insurer accepts the relevant claim.
-Payment of any approved claim will be made by the Insurer to the Trustee and any insured benefit can only be paid to the relevant member by the Trustee when a condition of release under the SIS Act is met.
+Insurance benefits will only become payable if the Insurer accepts the relevant claim under the Policy.
+Payment of any insured benefit will be made by the Insurer to the Trustee and any insured benefit can only be paid to the relevant member or their beneficiary by the Trustee when a condition of release under superannuation law is met.